Superhero fiction

-Superhero fiction is a genre of speculative fiction examining the adventures, personalities and ethics of costumed crime fighters known as superheroes, who often possess superhuman powers and battle similarly powered criminals known as supervillains.
-The genre primarily falls between hard fantasy and soft science fiction spectrum of scientific realism.
-It is most commonly associated with American comic books, though it has expanded into other media through adaptations and original works.
+Superhero fiction is a subgenre of speculative fiction showcasing the adventures of costumed crime-fighters known as superheroes, who often possess superhuman powers and battle similarly powered criminals known as supervillains.
+The genre primarily falls between hard fantasy and soft science fiction in the spectrum of scientific realism, often merging into science fantasy.
+It is most commonly associated with comic books, though it has expanded into other media through adaptations and original works.

 Common plot elements

 Superheroes

 A superhero is most often the protagonist of superhero fiction.
 However, some titles, such as Marvels by Kurt Busiek and Alex Ross, use superheroes as secondary characters.
 A superhero (sometimes rendered super-hero or super hero) is a type of stock character possessing "extraordinary or superhuman powers" and dedicated to protecting the public.
 Since the debut of the prototypical superhero Superman in 1938, stories of superheroes—ranging from brief episodic adventures to continuing years-long sagas—have dominated American comic books and crossed over into other media.
 The word itself dates to at least 1917.
 A female superhero is sometimes called a superheroine (also rendered super-heroine or super heroine).
-In the United States, the term "SUPER HEROES" is a registered trademark co-owned by DC Comics and Marvel Comics.
+In the United States, the term "SUPER HEROES" was a registered trademark co-owned by DC Comics and Marvel Comics until 2024.

 By most definitions, characters do not strictly require actual superhuman powers to be deemed superheroes, although terms such as costumed crime fighters or masked vigilantes are sometimes used to refer to those such as Batman and Green Arrow without such powers who share other common superhero traits.
 Such characters were generally referred to as "mystery men" in the so-called Golden Age of Comic Books to distinguish them from characters with super-powers.
 Normally, superheroes use their powers to counter day-to-day crime while also combating threats against humanity by their criminal counterparts, supervillains.

 Long-running superheroes such as DC's Batman, Superman and Wonder Woman and Marvel's Spider-Man, Captain America and Iron Man have a "rogues gallery" of such enemies.
 One of these supervillains might be the superhero's archenemy.
 Superheroes will sometimes combat other threats such as aliens, magical/fantasy entities, natural disasters, political ideologies such as Nazism or communism (and their proponents), and godlike or demonic creatures.